-Brett Shreck (Vice Chairman) moved to Rwanda in February 2010 with his wife, Keli, and his children to serve with ROC Partners and Christ’s Church in Rwanda.
+Brett Shreck moved to Rwanda in February 2010 with his wife, Keli, and his children to serve with ROC Partners and Christ’s Church in Rwanda.
 Brett serves as the Senior Pastor for Christ’s Church Rwanda.
-The Shreck’s four children at KICS and two foster children at home.
+The Shrecks have two children in university in the US, and three younger children at KICS.
 Brett received his bachelors from Oklahoma Christian University and has spent several years managing his own business.
 Brett spent a substantial amount of time serving in Eastern Europe in the ’80s and ’90s.
 Keli is a Physical Therapist with degrees from Oklahoma Christian University and the University of Oklahoma.
-(Board Member from April 2010)
+(Board Member since April 2010)